TRUE: A Trustworthy Unified Explanation Framework for Large Language Model Reasoning: Methodology

-\paragraph{Local Feasible-Region Graph Construction.} Using all reasoning trajectories observed on the original instance and its neighborhood, we construct a directed acyclic graph (DAG) to represent the local feasible reasoning space.
-Each node corresponds to a merged reasoning step $S_i$ and is assigned a weight $W_i \in [0,1]$, while directed edges encode step dependency relations observed across different trajectories.
-Formally, we represent the graph as

-This graph provides a structured and interpretable representation of the reasoning paths that the LLM may exhibit for inputs similar to the original instance, along with their associated correctness and execution success likelihoods, thereby facilitating the analysis of local decision behavior.
+\paragraph{Local Feasible-Region Graph Construction.} We aggregate all reasoning trajectories observed across $\mathcal{N}(x)$ into a directed acyclic graph $G = (S, E)$, where each node $S_i$ is a merged reasoning step weighted by $W_i \in [0,1]$ and edges encode observed step dependencies.
+This graph provides a structured representation of the reasoning paths the LLM may exhibit on nearby inputs, together with their correctness and execution likelihoods, enabling local decision-behavior analysis.